 "Variety, without dissipation, were the best motto for both teaching and life, if this desirable equipoise were easy to be preserved," said the assistant, and he was going on further with the subject, when Charlotte called out to him to look again at the children, whose merry troop were at the moment moving across the court.
 He expressed his satisfaction at seeing them wearing a uniform.
-"Men," he said, "should wear a uniform from their other.
-"Women should go about in every sort of variety of dress; each following her own style and her own likings, that each may learn to feel what sits well upon her and becomes her.
-And for a more weighty reason as well-because it is appointed for them to stand alone all their lives, and work alone."
+"Men," he said, "should wear a uniform from their childhood upwards.
+They have to accustom themselves to work together; to lose themselves among their equals; to obey in masses, and to work on a large scale.
+Every kind of uniform, moreover, generates a military habit of thought, and a smart, straightforward carriage.
+All boys are born soldiers, whatever you do with them.
+You have only to watch them at their mock fights and games, their storming parties and scaling parties."